yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - [ ] **dependencies**: **[[Dependency](#dependency)]** - Dependencies for the target
 - [ ] **scheme**: **[Target Scheme](#target-scheme)** - Generated scheme with tests or config variants
 - [ ] **legacy**: **[Legacy Target](#legacy-target)** - When present, opt-in to make an Xcode "External Build System" legacy target instead.
 - [ ] **attributes**: **[String: Any]** - This sets values in the project `TargetAttributes`.
 It is merged with `attributes` from the project and anything automatically added by XcodeGen, with any duplicate values being override by values specified here.
 This is for advanced use only.
+Properties that are already set include:
+	- `DevelopmentTeam`: if all configurations have the same `DEVELOPMENT_TEAM` setting
+	- `ProvisioningStyle`: if all configurations have the same `CODE_SIGN_STYLE` setting
+	- `TestTargetID`: if all configurations have the same `TEST_TARGET_NAME` setting

 ### Product Type